 The Select Drug List is a four level benefit that provides access to essential drugs, but does not cover medications that are available over-the-counter or brand-name drugs that have generic alternatives.
 Examples of excluded drug classes would be cough and cold, antihistamine and heartburn/acid reflux medicines.

 Our preventive drug benefits are HSA-qualified and provide full coverage to ensure that you have access to those medications that are determined to help keep your condition from getting worse.
 Deductibles, copays or coinsurances are waived for certain generic medications that treat cardiovascular disease and diabetes.

 Consult the HSA Generic Preventive Drug List to see if your drug is included in this benefit.

-With a Value-Based Drug Benefit, your prescription medications fall into one of four categories or “tiers.”
-Each tier has a different copay or coinsurance.
-Under the Value-Based Drug Benefit, medications are categorized by tier based on their quality, value and effectiveness—not by their generic, brand-name or specialty drug label.
-So, for this benefit each tier may contain a combination of generic, brand-name and specialty drugs.
+With a Value-Based Drug Benefit, your prescription medications fall into one of four categories or “levels.”
+Each level has a different copay or coinsurance.
+Under the Value-Based Drug Benefit, medications are categorized by level based on their quality, value and effectiveness-not by their generic, brand-name or specialty drug label.
+So, for this benefit each level may contain a combination of generic, brand-name and specialty drugs.

 A drug's value is based on science.
 An independent set of experts made up of leading physicians, pharmacists, health economists, a bioethicist, and a member representative review new and existing drugs.
 The drugs are evaluated on how well they work relative to their cost and how their effectiveness compares to similar drugs used to treat the same condition.